astronomer/astro-docs/enterprise/v0.16/01_get-started/01_quickstart.md

 If you'd like to deploy some more functional DAGs, upload your own or check out [example DAGs we've open sourced](https://github.com/airflow-plugins/example-dags).

-## Step 5: Go to Your Base Domain and Log In
+## Step 5: Identify your Base Domain and Log in

 Since Astronomer is running entirely on your infrastructure, the Astronomer UI will be located at a base domain specific to your organization.
 Head to `app.BASEDOMAIN` in your web browser and log in.
 You're in the right place if you see the following login screen:

 ![Log In](https://assets2.astronomer.io/main/docs/enterprise_quickstart/log_into_astro.png)

 > **Note:** If you are not the first person to log in, you will need an email invite to the platform.